zoeduong127/isomorphism/README.md

 To run the test instances, we use "final.py" file.
 There are three conditions to run "final.py".

-- fast
+- fast:
 If you want to run 'Fast Color refinement' function, you can set this to "True".
-- twins
+- twins:
 If you want to run 'twins' function, you can set this to "True".
-- automorphism
+- automorphism:
 If you want to calculate how many automorphisms with 'automorphism' function, you can set this to "True".